srgk26/EasyPlotting.jl/README.md

 This is an attempt to create a working GUI app that creates selected scientific plots for user's datasets and user-defined custom options.
 Simply need to click to select the file that needs to plot, select options such as size and colour, and a plot will be created.
 The process can be repeated until a satisfactory plot is created, and the PNG image can be saved as desired.

+Example sample.csv and sample.xlsx files are provided in the examples folder.
+An example of the sample_heatmap.png is also provided.
+A sample screenshot of the GUI is shown below:

 At the moment, only heatmap plotting is available.
 Additional plot types will be added in the future.

 This GUI is coded in pure Julia.
 Only source scripts are uploaded at this point in time.
 In the near future, the Julia executable will be bundled with all its dependencies to create a Mac OS X app, possibly also adding options for Windows/Linux distributions.